 After doing a little digging, I found out that they used to be called ‘red horse bread’ in South Carolina.
 They were specifically coined by a man named Romeo Govans.
 He was famously known for his fish fries that included red horse bread.
 Red Horse is actually a type of fish that Southerns would coat in a cornmeal based batter and fry up.
 They would then take the excess batter and fry up little balls to enjoy on the side or as a snack.
 The name ‘hush puppies’ is said to have started in Georgia.
 Newspapers began writing about a “cornbread concoction” by the name of Hush Puppies, although the exact origins of the name is up for debate.

-How to make Hush Puppies
+How to make Hush Puppies from scratch

 This Hush Puppies recipe is easy to make and only require a handful of basic ingredients.

 - All the ingredients can then be added to a mixing bowl together and whisked together until a thick batter forms.

 - Small balls of batter are dropped into the oil and fried for a few minutes until golden brown.

 - The balls of fried batter are then drained onto paper towels and lightly seasoned with salt and pepper (although this is optional).

 - Honey is combined with chili sauce to create a sweet and spicy sauce and drizzled over the hush puppies.
 We love the combination of sweet, spicy and savory all mixed into one, but they are also delicious on their own.

 Here are some tools we love for this recipe: